Xenia Field: Career

 In World War II, after a stint in the Women's Royal Voluntary Service, she led the Women's Organization for Salvage and Recovery for Herbert Morrison of the Ministry of Supply.

 With Morrison's support, she was elected as a Labour member of London County Council in 1946, representing Paddington North electoral division.
 She stood, unsuccessfully, for parliament, first at North Somerset in 1950 and then at Colchester in 1951.
 She also sat as a magistrate, and became interested in prison reform.
-She joined the breakaway Social Democratic Party in 1982, shortly after their formation.
+She joined the breakaway Social Democratic Party (SDP) in 1982, shortly after their formation.

 She used a bequest from her father to establish a charitable trust, the Field Foundation, under whose auspices she gave financial support to The Salvation Army, persuading them to set up the first bail hostel in Britain, in 1971.
 She was made a Member of the Order of the British Empire (MBE) in 1958, and appeared as a castaway on the BBC Radio programme Desert Island Discs on 12 June 1967.
 She also won the Royal Horticultural Society's Veitch Memorial Medal, in 1972.